LAPÉROUSE, CITIZEN OF THE WORLD

 A MUSEUM FOR EVERYONE

-The museum is aimed at a wide audience, those who are interested in history, exploration and maritime exploits.
+The museum is aiming for a wide audience, those who are interested in history, exploration and maritime exploits.
 When visiting with your family, an educational games booklet is given to each child.
 Discovery becomes a game.

 DID YOU KNOW?